8tentaculos/cssfun/README.md

     <img alt="CSSFUN" src="docs/logo.png">
 </picture>

+# A Next-Generation CSS-in-JS Library

-**CSSFUN** is a next-generation [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) library.
-It allows you to write CSS directly within your JavaScript code, providing a seamless and dynamic way to style your applications.
-It leverages the power of JavaScript to create highly maintainable and scalable styles.
+**CSSFUN** is a [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) library.
+It enables you to write CSS directly within your JavaScript code.
+This provides a dynamic, seamless way to style your applications while keeping everything modular and maintainable.

-One of the key features of **CSSFUN** is that the styles are scoped to the component.
-This means that the styles you define will not leak out and affect other parts of your application, ensuring that your components remain modular and maintainable.
-Additionally, the styles are defined in the same file as your component, making it easier to manage and understand the styling of your application.
+## Key Features

+- **Component-Scoped Styles**
+  CSSFUN ensures that styles are scoped to the specific component they are defined in, preventing unwanted style leakage across your application.
+This promotes modularity and simplifies the management of styles, as both the component logic and its styling exist in the same file.

+- **Framework-Agnostic**
+  Whether you're using React, Vue, or vanilla JavaScript, CSSFUN works with any framework.
+Its small footprint—only **4KB**—allows you to include it in your projects with minimal overhead.

+- **No Build Tools Required**
-**CSSFUN** is framework-agnostic and has a small footprint of only 4KB.
-It can be used directly in the browser without any build tools or complex setup.
+  CSSFUN can be used directly in the browser, eliminating the need for complex build tools or configurations.
+It's designed to be simple to set up and get started with.

+- **Server-Side Rendering (SSR) Support**
-It also supports server-side rendering without duplicating styles.
+  CSSFUN supports server-side rendering out of the box, optimizing initial load times without duplicating styles.
+This results in faster performance and improved SEO for your web applications.

-**CSSFUN** is available under the [MIT License](LICENSE).
-You can discuss features or report bugs on our [GitHub Issues page](https://github.com/8tentaculos/cssfun/issues).
+- **Built-in Theme Management**
+  With built-in support for theme management, CSSFUN leverages CSS variables to easily handle light, dark, and system color schemes.
+Themes update automatically based on user preferences, without requiring component re-renders.

 ## Getting Started